NASA Is Heading Back To Mars To Peer Inside The Red Planet

 Banerdt says the shape and strength of the waves those quakes generate can tell scientists a lot about the planet's inner makeup: "The thickness of the crust, the size of the core and the density of the various divisions, core mantle and crust."

 To make those calculations, Banerdt says they need to know the location of a quake on Mars.
 To find the location of a quake on Earth, geologists would use multiple seismometers to triangulate the epicenter.
-InSight has only one seismometer, but Banerdt says it's still possible to find a location — which can be done by measuring the time delay when different quake waves arrive at the seismometer.
+InSight has only one seismometer, but Banerdt says it's still possible to find a location, which can be done by measuring the time delay when different quake waves arrive at the seismometer.

 "It's not [a technique] used on the Earth because it's a lot easier to combine all the seismometers that we have," Banerdt says.
 "That data is easily available on the Internet.
 But on Mars we have to be just a little bit more clever."